kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 By that, I mean **integrating advertising with content** that Amazon already offers on its streaming services and offering an easy way to order promoted products directly from Amazon.

 It can happen either by using your Fire TV remote or saying, "Alexa, buy me that thing."
-Apart from that, Amazon streaming content alone is a great acquisition channel for prime members.
+Apart from that, Amazon streaming content alone is a great acquisition channel for Prime members.
 The video below offers a peek into Amazon's media strategy.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PZ75QyqbKf4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 &nbsp;

 Another thing to watch for in the coming years is Amazon's **push into a physical retail business through its own stores**, especially Whole Food, that they acquired in 2017 or Amazon Fresh.
 But **the main potential might come from renting out Amazon in-store cashier-less technology to other physical retailers.**

 For some time, Amazon was testing its cashier-less technology in its Amazon Go stores.
 It recently launched Amazon Fresh stores, where you can use Amazon Dash Cart that Amazon developed.
 Amazon already officially offers this service to other businesses as a service at justwalkout.com.